front-commerce/developers.front-commerce.com/source/docs/advanced/features/advanced-external-logins.md

 The `ExternalLoginHandler` is responsible of actually logging the user into your platform.
 It should first create the user if he does not exist.
 Next it should log in the user (old or new) into the system.

-The external loging handler should have a method called `login` (see signature below) that when called will ensure the user exist or otherwise create him and finally log him/her in.
+The external loging handler should implement the `ExternalLoginHandlerInterface` interface which means that it must have a method called `login` (see signature below) that when called will ensure the user exist or otherwise create him and finally log him/her in.

 ```js
 class CustomExternalLoginHander extends ExternalLoginHandlerInterface {